matthewjohnson42/professional-website/README.md

-# personal-website
+# professional-website

-My personal website as hosted on AWS with DNS registration by Google.
+My professional website as hosted on AWS with DNS registration by Google.

 The domain of the website is [matthewjohnson42.com](https://matthewjohnson42.com).